Letter Visibility & Readability Guide

 Font and Layout

-- Simple sans serif fonts with normal stroke widths are easier to read.
+- Simple sans serif fonts with normal stroke widths read best.

-- Script faces, ultra thin fonts, and tightly spaced copy reduce legibility.
+- Script fonts, thin strokes, and tight spacing reduce legibility.

 - Shorter messages can be read at smaller sizes than long sentences.

-- Angled views or very high mounting heights can also require larger copy.
+- Angled views and high mounting heights can require bigger copy.

 Quick Rules of Thumb

-- For interior wall signs read at 10 to 20 ft, start around 1 to 2 inch letters.
+- Interior wall signs read at 10 to 20 ft, start around 1 to 2 inch letters.

-- For parking lot and building identification read at 75 to 150 ft, plan for 6 to 12 inch letters.
+- Parking lot and building identification read at 75 to 150 ft, plan for 6 to 12 inch letters.

 - When in doubt, go slightly larger on letter size and keep the message shorter.